Methods' Summary

 To compute the SDG Index, we first calculate scores for each goal using the arithmetic mean of the scores of the indicators for that goal.
 These goal scores are then averaged across all 17 SDGs to obtain the SDG Index score.
 Equal weights were used for aggregating indicator scores into the goal scores, and for aggregating goal scores into the overall index score.

 Averaging across all indicators for an SDG might hide areas of policy concern if a country performs well on most indicators but faces serious shortfalls on one or two metrics within the same SDG (often called the ‘substitutability’ or ‘compensation’ issue).
-As a result, the SDG Dashboards are based only on the two variables on which a country performed worst – except for Goal 3, where the three worst indicators are used.
+As a result, the SDG Dashboards are based only on the two variables on which a country performed worst—except for Goal 3, where the three worst indicators are used.
 The dashboards use a ‘traffic light’ colour scheme (green, yellow, orange and red) to illustrate how far a country is from achieving a particular goal.
-A red rating was applied only if both of the worst-performing indicators scored red.
+A red rating was applied only if both the worst-performing indicators score red.
 Similarly, in order to score green, all indicators under the goal must be green.

 Trends